uber-archive/coding-challenge-tools/README.md

 * A link to the hosted application
 * A link to the hosted repository (e.g. Github/Bitbucket)
-* Any other example of code you're particularly proud of.
+* Link to any other example of code you're particularly proud of  (ideally in your project's README)
-* Your resume or link to public profile
+* Link to your resume or public profile (ideally in your project's README)

 Functional spec
 ---------------